 In 2018 we learned that Turkish Airlines placed an order of 25 Boeing 787-9s.
 A few weeks later, they announced their first destination of the first 787-9: Denpasar, Bali.
 I quickly looked to see if there were any seats available on the inaugural flight.

 Within a couple of days after the announcement, there were a few seats left in Business Class.
 The price out of Istanbul was too expensive, however.
-Based on what I’ve seen in the past, there were certain markets where the fares were quite low when originating from certain places.
+Based on what I’ve seen in the past, there were specific markets where the fares were quite low when originating from certain places.
 These markets include Colombo (CMB), Cairo (CAI), Stockholm (ARN), Budapest (BUD), Prague (PRG), Oslo (OSL), Belgrade (BEG), Gothenburg (GOT), and a few others.

 My guess was right.
 If I started the journey from Cairo, it would price at $1,216.00.
 For a round-trip long haul business class, that’s a total bargain in my opinion.
 I decided to book the flight with a stopover in Istanbul.
 During the stopover, I had a side trip to Athens, which I will cover in a separate post.

 Fast forward, on July 16, my friend and I arrived in Istanbul from our side trip to Athens.
 We proceeded to the transfer desk.
 We attempted to assign our seats multiple times, but they kept changing.
 I assumed it was a new configuration, so they didn’t have the correct system put in place yet.
-Turned out, the majority of business class passengers were airline VIPs and press.
-We ended up sitting in the opposite aisle – He got 8K and I got 8A.
+It turned out, the majority of business class passengers were airline VIPs and press.
+We ended up sitting in the opposite aisle – He got 8K, and I got 8A.

 We had a few hours before our flight, so we decided to visit the lounge.
 I am going to write about the new airport and lounges in a separate post.